 Knee Pain Symptoms

 The complexity of your knees delivers strength and flexibility.
 But the complexity also means that several different sections of the knee can cause discomfort.
-You can feel front or back of the knee pain, as well as pain behind the knee or inner knee pain.
-The symptoms you’re experiencing and where it’s located help your doctor determine the cause.
+You can feel front or back of the knee pain and pain behind the knee or inner knee pain.
+The symptoms you’re experiencing, and their location can help your doctor determine the cause.

 Some of the most common symptoms include:

 - Crunchy and popping sensations whenever you bend or straighten your knee

 - Swelling and redness around the knee joint that’s warm to the touch